danielnjama/python-for-beginners.github.io/README.md

     print(f"Custom Exception: {e}")
 ```

+---

-# 6.4 Debugging Techniques
+## 6.4 Debugging Techniques

-Effective debugging techniques help identify and resolve issues in your code.
-Python provides tools like print statements, debugging modules, and IDEs with debugging support.
+Debugging is the process of identifying and resolving issues in your code.
+Python provides several tools and techniques for debugging, including print statements, logging, and debugging modules like `pdb`.

-Example: Using print statements for debugging:
+### Example: Using Print Statements for Debugging

 ```python
 def divide(a, b):